WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 parentidx ::= s32 ;; -1 for no parent, otherwise parent index
 ```

-If any of the arguments are null,
-of if the data does not conform to this grammar,
-or if the total number of `protoconfig`s does not match the length of the prototypes array,
-or if the total number of `methodconfig`s and `constructorconfig`s does not match the length of the functions array,
-then `configureAll` throws an error.

-> TODO: Detail the thrown error.

-After parsing the configuration data,
-`configureAll` iterates through the `protoconfigs`.
+The function `configureAll` parses this data stream
+and consumes elements of the "prototypes" and "functions" array in order.
-Each `protoconfig` corresponds to a prototype in the prototypes list.
+Each time it moves on to the next `protoconfig`,
+it takes the next entry in the "prototypes" array as the current prototype;
+each time it moves on to the next `methodconfig` or `constructorconfig`,
+it takes the next entry in the "functions" array as the current function.

-For each `methodconfig` in the `protoconfig`,
+For each top-level `methodconfig` inside a `protoconfig`,
-the next function is taken from the functions array,
+`configureAll` wraps the current function
-wrapped to take its receiver as its first parameter,
+to take its JS-side receiver as its Wasm-side first parameter.
-and installed as a method, getter, or setter with the given name on the current prototype.
+The wrapper is installed with the given name and type (method, getter, or setter)
+on the current prototype.

-If the `protoconfig` has a `constructorconfig`,
+If a `protoconfig` has a `constructorconfig`,
-the next function from the functions array is wrapped to be callable with `new`,
+the current function is wrapped
+to be able to be optionally called with `new` in JS.
+The wrapper is set as the current constructor,
+installed as the "constructor" property of the current prototype,
-is installed with the given name on the constructors object,
+and installed with the given name on the constructors object.

-and is set as the `"constructor"` property on the current prototype.
-Each `methodconfig` inside the `constructorconfig` takes a function from the functions list
+For each `methodconfig` inside a `constructorconfig`,
-and sets it as a static method, getter, or setter with the given name
+the current function is not wrapped.
-on the wrapper of the current constructor.
+It is installed with the given name and type on the current constructor.

 If the `protoconfig` has a `parentidx` other than -1,
-the prototype of the current configured prototype
+the prototype of the current prototype
 is set to the object at the given index in the prototypes array.
 The index must be less than the current prototype index
 and the parent prototype must be a valid prototype,
 i.e. it must be a JS object or null.

+Errors are detected lazily,
+so user-visible partial modifications may have occured
+before an error is thrown.
+Errors messages should include the relevant index into the data array.

+> TODO: Detail the thrown errors.

 > TODO: The wrappers for making a function callable with `new`
 > and for taking the receiver as a first parameter should be separated out into